sandraros/Quality-SAP-Q-A-wiki/Home.md

     * The preferred approach is to link articles from StackExchange network (for instance [StackOverflow](https://stackoverflow.com/tour)) because they can be edited, need to be
     * Describe what distinguishes two links in the same page
   * Add link to the external article
     * Edit a more general wiki page to add the link to the external page.
-If there is no more general wiki page, eventually create it or update the [[Table of contents.md]] if it's a very high-level topic.
+If there is no more general wiki page, eventually create it or update the [[Table of contents]] if it's a very high-level topic.
   * New wiki page
-    * Edit other pages so that the new wiki page can be accessed from the [[Table of contents.md]], directly or indirectly.
+    * Edit other pages so that the new wiki page can be accessed from the [[Table of contents]], directly or indirectly.
     * Its title should be precise so that the visitors search the fewest pages possible via the "Pages" link
 * What external page can you link
   * Clear and concise